 “The selling agent who wants to know what the strata fees are will normally contact us as well.”

-There are some nice gifts at Christmas time form contractors and tradies.
+There are some nice gifts at Christmas time from contractors and tradies.
 Jakes spends about $100,000 a week.
 Paying them for jobs across hundreds of units.
 They usually send him wine each year, and even take him to the football on occasions.

 Higginson adds as a strata manager, you can write your own cheque and pay your own fees first.